-An orrery is one of those mechanical representations of the Solar System that normally has objects to scale so you can see how they orbit each other.
-This LEGO orrery has none of that scale BS to deal with and skips all planets but Earth, the flat center of the galaxy.
+An orrery is one of those mechanical representations of the Solar System that rotates scale objects so you can see how they orbit each other.
+This LEGO orrery has none of that scale BS to deal with, and skips all planets but Earth, the flat center of the galaxy.

 Still, this orrery was built entirely out of LEGO bricks, which makes it impressive.
-It’s quite satisfying to me to see mostly spherical objects made with flat, square bricks.
+It’s quite satisfying to see mostly spherical objects made with flat, square bricks.

-The movement uses a handful of LEGO gears and has a hand crank to make it spin.
-You could opt to use an electric motor instead to automate it.
-Its builder, Jason of JKBrickWorks says that each rotation of the crank represents a day.
+The movement uses a handful of LEGO gears and has a hand crank to make it spin, though it can also use a motor.
+Its builder, Jason of JKBrickWorks says that each rotation of the crank represents the passage of a day.